Logic Model Guidelines

 Those applying for funding should offer evidence that the particular educational interventions they propose employ best practices and research-based interventions.

 When assessing workforce development programs, we look for job access and persistence support programs that use a comprehensive approach and guide participants toward jobs that lead to economic self-sufficiency and opportunity for advancement.
-Proposed interventions must demonstrate concrete outcomes of improved readiness for, and performance in, the world of work.
-These can include securing a job, maintaining a job, and advancement in a job.
-The foundation does not consider internships or other programs without an employer’s guarantee of hiring upon the completion of training milestones.
+We look to measures of persistence after three to six months and one year.
+The foundation does not consider internships or other programs without an employer partner which is committed to providing full-time employment based on objective criteria, such as completion of training milestones or industry certifications.

 When assessing programs for capacity-building and technical assistance grants, the foundation helps organizations meet challenges of infrastructure, board issues, and strategic direction.
-We do this through partnerships with expert consultants who specialize in helping high-potential organizations improve the services they provide to children in need.
+We aim to respond to grantee-identified needs through partnerships with organizations that specialize in targeted solutions that will ultimately help improve the services our grantees provide to youth.

 Positive indicators of an organization’s potential to become more effective, efficient, and stable may include: